Bottle of Champagne Monmarthe Solera Blanc de Meunier Brut Nature from Ludes

 Tasting note

-Appearance: Clear, medium gold with a warm gleam.
-The mousse is extraordinary: impossibly fine bubbles, perfectly integrated, described by Gauthier himself with a phrase I won’t try to improve on: “they pop like little flavour explosions in your mouth.”
+In the glass it is clear, medium gold with a warm gleam.
+The mousse stands out: impossibly fine bubbles, perfectly integrated, which Gauthier describes with a phrase I won’t try to improve on: “they pop like little flavour explosions in your mouth.”
 He’s right.
 It tingles.

-Nose: This is where the wine announces itself as something unusual.
-Orange blossom, jasmine, acacia, the floral register is immediate and generous.
-Then citrus: lemon, lime, bergamot, strips of orange peel.
-Stone fruit follows: peach, nectarine, and apricot.
-Then, more surprisingly, dark fruit: black cherry, blackcurrant, bramble, uncommon for a blanc de blancs-style champagne but entirely natural here, where Meunier retains more of its red-grape character.
-Herbs (oregano, rosemary, fennel), white pepper, wet stone, chalk.
-Secondary notes are restrained but present: brioche, toast, a hint of vanilla, and toffee.
-Tertiary complexity from the older reserve wines: dried fig, dried apricot, caramel, honey, dried herbs.
-This is a remarkably complex nose for a wine with zero dosage and no barrel character to fall back on.
+The nose is where the wine announces itself as something unusual.
+The floral register arrives first and generously, with orange blossom, jasmine and acacia, then citrus in the form of lemon, lime, bergamot and strips of orange peel.
+Stone fruit follows, all peach, nectarine and apricot, and then, more surprisingly, dark fruit: black cherry, blackcurrant and bramble.
+That dark fruit is uncommon for a blanc de blancs-style champagne but entirely natural here, where Meunier keeps more of its red-grape character.
+Around it sit herbs (oregano, rosemary, fennel), white pepper, wet stone and chalk.
+Secondary notes stay restrained but present, with brioche, toast, a hint of vanilla and toffee, while the older reserve wines add tertiary complexity of dried fig, dried apricot, caramel, honey and dried herbs.
+That is a lot of complexity for a wine with zero dosage and no barrel character to fall back on.

-Palate: Dry, with zero added sugar, yet the wine never reads as lean or austere.
-The fruit purity Gauthier describes is there, delivering enough apparent sweetness to make the Brut Nature designation feel like a bold winemaking statement rather than an ascetic one.
-Acidity is medium-plus: fresh, clean, carrying.
-The body is full, fuller than many blanc de blancs champagnes, and richer than Meunier’s reputation might suggest.
-Flavour characteristics mirror the nose across all three registers: citrus and stone fruit from primary, brioche and yeast from secondary, dried fruit and caramel complexity from tertiary.
-The finish is long.
+On the palate it is dry, with zero added sugar, yet it never reads as lean or austere.
+The fruit purity Gauthier talks about is there, giving enough apparent sweetness to make the Brut Nature designation feel like a deliberate winemaking statement rather than an ascetic one.
+Acidity is medium-plus, fresh and clean and carrying, and the body is full, fuller than many blanc de blancs champagnes and richer than Meunier’s reputation might suggest.
+The flavours mirror the nose across all three registers, with citrus and stone fruit from the primary, brioche and yeast from the secondary, and dried fruit and caramel from the tertiary.
+The finish is long, and on quality I would call it outstanding.

 What makes this wine different